|Contact Information for Financial Aid|

 Award Cancellations: Cancellation of scholarships occurs under the following conditions: demonstrated continued academic deficiencies that prevented the student from earning the required minimum GPA and credits; the student has already received a probationary term for a multi-year scholarship; the academic deficiencies are so great that it is not possible to correct them prior to the start of the academic year; a change of major has been made to a field that is not allowed under the donor’s award criteria; the student is no longer enrolled as a full time student at the institution; based on a satisfactory progress report, the donor has decided to cancel the award regardless of the institution’s policies.

-Appeals: If issues or events arise that are beyond the student’s control and have resulted in credit or GPA deficiencies, it is the responsibility of the student to contact the Scholarship Office as soon as possible to discuss the available options.
-In selected cases, an appeal may be possible.
+Appeals: If issues or events arise that are beyond the student's control and have resulted in credit or GPA deficiencies on multi-year scholarship awards, please complete the Scholarship Appeal Form.

 The Governor Guinn Millennium Scholarship: The academic requirements for the Millennium Scholarship are contained in the “Acknowledgement of Award” mailed by the Millennium Scholarship Office of the State Treasurer and are not appealable.